dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 ---
-name: Flexbox, the new way
+name: Flexbox, the new/right way

 Alignment used to be miserable.